Frequently Asked Questions:

 Rowers look where they been; canoeists and kayaks look where they are going…that makes us “forward-thinking”.

 Stand Up Paddle Boarding, Surf Skis, Flatwater Canoe and Kayaking, recreational and racing, both marathon style and sprint style (i.e. Olympic style) paddling.

 On weekdays, practices will begin at the Long Lake Regional Park in New Brighton, MN.
-From June thru August we participate in the Thursday night races hosted by Hoigaards from Thomas Beach on Lake Calhoun in Minneapolis.
+We travel regionally for events as well.

 Practice will generally be 1.5 hours.
 Races vary: 30-90 minutes.
 That doesn’t include the potluck parties afterwards. 🙂

 How much does it cost?

 See Programs for options.
-RCBC membership covers boats & paddles, USCA membership and liability insurance.
+RCBC membership covers boats & paddles, and liability insurance.